What is medical thermology?

 However, medical scientists came to understand the fundamental basis for the “Hot Spots” of breast cancer, and clinical studies developed an objective analytic system that lead to a major transformation from the empirical practices of Thermography to the level of a proper (albeit young) science of Thermology.
 Currently, there are more than 800 clinical studies involving more than 300,000 women that are published in peer-reviewed medical journals and which validate the claims for early detection, very high sensitivity and good specificity of breast thermology.
 Unfortunately it is very difficult to get a chance to change a first impression and many physicians hold out-dated opinions without any real knowledge of the transforming developments for medical infrared imaging since the mid 1970’s.

-Why should I choose Medical Thermography Associates for my thermology?
+Why should I choose Northeast Thermography Medical Imaging Center for my thermology?

 Because we use the integrated system of the most sensitive and accurate infrared cameras, patented medical imaging software, interpretation by independent board certified MD’s and we are the most qualified, most experienced practitioners of medical thermology.
 We work to the highest standards of imaging, analysis, reporting, and patient care.

-Medical Thermography Associates is an iScanHD Certified Imaging Center and we are the premier source for medical thermography in the region.
+Northeast Thermography Medical Imaging Center is an iScanHD Certified Imaging Center and we are the premier source for medical thermography in the region.
 We earn our reputation for innovation, quality and integrity with every patient study.
-Medical Thermography Associates, with the iScanHD Certified imaging system is simply the most experienced and accomplished provider of medical-grade thermography around.
+Northeast Thermography Medical Imaging Center, with the iScanHD Certified imaging system is simply the most experienced and accomplished provider of medical-grade thermography around.